AlexJReid/blog/content/posts/monoblok/index.md

 There are two features that set it apart: a last-value cache on every subject, and a _signal conditioning_ DSL called **patchbay**, which lets you filter, smooth and re-publish messages at the broker, before any subscriber sees them.

-It is an experimental toy at this point, but the ideas are quite nice.
+It is experimental at this point, but the ideas are solid.

 ## Key features